Winter Bootcamps: SURG Proposal Writing

 This sounds amazing – have the bootcamps always been around?

 In previous years, we have had the winter series workshops aimed at helping students apply to an SURG.
-These workshops were called Arts, Humanities, and Social Sciences (AHSS) and Science Research Workshop (SRW).
+These workshops were called Arts, Humanities, and Social Sciences (AHSS) and Science Research Workshop (SRW) until academic year 2024-25.
 The Winter Bootcamps are a restructuring of these older workshops; they keep the goal of developing a SURG proposal with an intensive focus to drive steady progress throughout the quarter.

 I’m not yet in a lab.
 What should I do?